data-apis/scipy-2023-presentation/paper.rst

 which are not amenable, such as APIs returning arrays having data-dependent output shapes, the respective APIs and behavior should be specified as optional extensions.
-Moreover, copy-view mutation semantics (as, e.g., supported by NumPy) should be considered an implementation detail and, thus, not suitable for standardization.
+Moreover, copy-view mutation semantics (as, e.g., currently supported by NumPy) should be considered an implementation detail and, thus, not suitable for standardization.

 **Distributed support.** Standardized APIs and behavior should be amenable to